baezortega/CrossSpecies2021/README.md

 ### Set-up and requirements

-In order to run the scripts, the repository must first be cloned into a directory in your local machine (replace the destination path `~/Desktop/CrossSpecies2021` below with your own one).
+In order to run the scripts, the repository must first be cloned into a directory in your local machine (replace the destination path `~/Desktop/CrossSpecies2021` below with your own).
 This can be done from the terminal using the command below.

 ```
 git clone https://github.com/baezortega/CrossSpecies2021.git ~/Desktop/CrossSpecies2021